 - In 1996, the voters of the State of California approved Proposition 215 (codified as California Health and Safety Code section 11362.5 and titled the "Compassionate Use Act of 1996"); and - 2.
-The intent of Proposition 215 was to enable persons who are in need of marijuana-cannabis for medical purposes to be able to obtain and use it without fear of criminal prosecution under limited, specified circumstances; and - 3.
+The intent of Proposition 215 was to enable persons who are in need of cannabis for medical purposes to be able to obtain and use it without fear of criminal prosecution under limited, specified circumstances; and - 3.
 In 2004, Senate Bill 420 was enacted (codified as California Health and Safety Code section 11362.7 et seq. and titled the "Medical Marijuana Program Act") to clarify the scope of the Compassionate Use Act of 1996.
 The Medical Marijuana Program Act allows counties to adopt and enforce rules and regulations consistent with its provisions; and - 4.
 In 2011, Assembly Bill 2650 was enacted (codified as California Health and Safety Code section 11362.768).
-This law affirms that counties can adopt ordinances that restrict the location and establishment of medical marijuana cannabis collectives and cooperatives; and - 5.
+This law affirms that counties can adopt ordinances that restrict the location and establishment of medical cannabis collectives and cooperatives; and - 5.
 In 2015, Assembly Bill 243, Assembly Bill 266 and Senate Bill 643 were enacted and subsequently revised by Assembly Bill 21 in 2016 (codified in part as California Business and Professions Code sections 19300 et seq. and titled the "Medical Marijuana Regulation and Safety Act").
-These bills also amended provisions of the Medical Marijuana Program Act related to the cultivation of medical marijuanacannabis; and - In 2016, Senate Bill 837 was enacted to change all references to medical marijuana or marijuana to medical cannabis or cannabis, including changing the name of the Medical Marijuana Regulation and Safety Act to the Medical Cannabis Regulation and Safety Act; and - 7.
-The Medical Cannabis Regulation and Safety Act establishes a comprehensive framework to license and regulate commercial medical cannabis cultivation, manufacturing, distribution, transportation, sales, and testing; and - Pursuant to California Business and Professions Code section 19315(a), nothing in the Medical Cannabis Regulation and Safety Act shall be interpreted to supersede or limit existing local authority for law enforcement activity, enforcement of local zoning requirements or local ordinances, or enforcement of local permit or licensing requirements; and - 9.
-This Ordinance is enacted, consistent with the Compassionate Use Act of 1996, the Medical Marijuana Program Act, and the Medical Cannabis Regulation and Safety Act to protect the
+These bills also amended provisions of the Medical Marijuana Program Act related to the cultivation of medical cannabis; and - In 2016, Senate Bill 837 was enacted to change all references to medical marijuana or marijuana to medical cannabis or cannabis, including changing the name of the Medical Marijuana Regulation and Safety Act to the Medical Cannabis Regulation and Safety Act; and - 7.
+The Medical Cannabis Regulation and Safety Act established a comprehensive framework to license and regulate commercial medical cannabis cultivation, manufacturing, distribution, transportation, sales, and testing; and - 8.
+On November 8, 2016, the voters of the State of California approved Proposition 64 (codified, in part, as California Business and Professions Code sections 26000 et seq. and titled the "Control, Regulate and Tax Adult Use of Marijuana Act"), which decriminalized the adult use of cannabis for non-medical purposes and established a regulatory scheme at the state level; and - 9.
+On June 27, 2017, Senate Bill 94 (codified, in part, as California Business and Professions Code sections 26000 et seq. and titled the "Medicinal and Adult-Use Cannabis Regulation